 Many experts view as potentially more significant the potential for Iran to fire missiles at Israel and Iran's July 2008 missile tests could have been intended to demonstrate this retaliatory capability-or to direct Lebanese Hezbollah or Hamas to fire rockets at Israel.
-Iran could also try to direct anti-U.S. militias in Iraq and Afghanistan to attack U.S. troops.
+Iran could also try to direct anti-U.S. militias in Iraq and Afghanistan to attack U.S. troops, although that threat will dissipate with respect to Iraq at the end of 2011 when all U.S. troops will have left.
 The Gulf states fear that Iran will fire coastal-based cruise missiles at their oil loading or other installations across the Gulf, as happened during the Iran-Iraq War.